r-darwish/alma/README.md

 Upgrading your packages is as easy as running `pacman -Syu` (or [Topgrade](https://github.com/r-darwish/topgrade/)) while the system is booted.
 This tool also provides an easy chroot command, so you can keep your live environment up to date without having to boot it.
-Encrypting the root partition is as easy as providing the `-e` flag
+Encrypting the root partition is as easy as providing the `-e` flag.

+ALMA can also install a specific system configuration according to provided preset files (TOML files specifying packages to install and commands to run).
+An example of a full system is given in the `presets/system_example/` directory.

 ## Installation